MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 Scaling up is when you increase the specifications (CPU, memory, disk, and so on) of your gateway servers.

 Scaling up might be required if the maximum CPU or memory is reached when the gateway executes one or more queries.
-A query can only be executed on one gateway server.
-That's why the gateway server must have enough resources available to process the entire query along with the resulting data.
+A query can only be executed on one gateway server, which is why the gateway server must have enough resources available to process the entire query along with the resulting data.

 ##### Scaling out a gateway cluster